alexgornovoi/rule-pack/docs/rulepack-spec.md

 ### Export selection

 - If dependency `export` is set, that named export must exist.
+- If dependency `export` is set, that named export is used.
+- If dependency `export` is set and no named export exists, Rulepack falls back to folder shorthand: it selects modules under `modules/<export>/` (and nested paths).
+  Example: `--export standards` selects modules with paths like `modules/standards/...`.
 - If not set:
   - use `exports.default` if present,
   - otherwise implicit selector: `{"include":["**"]}`.